Fiji–India relations: Qarase's state visit to India, 2005

 Qarase and his Foreign Minister, Kaliopate Tavola, began a week-long state visit to India on 8 October, to open Fiji's new High Commission in New Delhi.
 The High Commission had hitherto operated out of a hotel.
 About 50 local businessmen accompanied the Prime Minister.

 On 10 October, Qarase and his Indian counterpart, Manmohan Singh, signed four agreements.
 The most important is a three-year cooperation agreement in New Delhi.
 The agreement, most of which covers development cooperation, can be extended by mutual consent.
 They also signed a health service partnership agreement, while Tavola and India's Tourism Minister Renuka Chowdhury signed a tourism agreement.

 Singh urged Fiji to embrace multiculturalism as a permanent part of its identity.
 Qarase said that Singh had told him he understood the difficulty of forging unity in a multiracial nation because India was in a similar situation.
 He said that Singh had denied Opposition Leader Mahendra Chaudhry's earlier hint that India would not help Fiji if it passed its controversial Reconciliation, Tolerance, and Unity Bill, a claim made by Chaudhry on his return to Fiji in September.

 Speaking in Sydney, Australia, on 16 October, Qarase judged his just-concluded Indian visit a success.
 He said that one of the highlights for him was his visit to the Banariaman sugar mill in Mysore.
 He said that Fiji could learn a great deal from the Indian sugar industry.

 Military cooperation

-India has ISRO's satellite tracking and intelligence station in Fiji.
+India has a satellite tracking and intelligence station in Fiji.
+It is operated by the Indian Space Research Organisation.
 In 2017, India and Fiji signed a defence pact for strengthening Fiji's naval capabilities, training and arms production, etc.